This post may contain affiliate links. Please read our disclosure policy.

 - Peach: One medium to large peach (about 1 cup chopped).
 It should be slightly soft and have a deep yellow or orange base color.
 Slice in half and twist to separate.
 If the pit doesn’t come out easily, cut around it.

 - Oats: Use old-fashioned oats for the best texture.
-Leftover oats can be used in Butter Pecan Granola or Oatmeal Cookies.
+Leftover oats can be used in butter pecan granola or in our recipe for small batch oatmeal cookies.

 Recipe Variations